Mi Mala: Charts

+Certifications

 Remix version

-On 9 February 2018 a remix version featuring vocals by Becky G, Lali and Leslie Grace was released.
+On 9 February 2018 a remix version featuring vocals by American singers Becky G and Leslie Grace, and Argentinian singer Lali was released.
 Its music video was shot on 18 January 2018 in Miami, Florida, and was directed by David Bohórquez.
 The song received a nomination for Remix of the Year at the 31st edition of the Lo Nuestro Awards.

 Background and composition

 For the remix, Mau y Ricky invited three more female voices.
 On the Spotify's exclusive behind the scenes, Ricky said "I think it's very important to support female talent, [so] it gets more powerful with the other ladies."
 Karol G admitted that she was "excited" about the song because it "is loyal to what [she]'s ever wanted with [her] project: give women reasons to feel inspired and great."
 Leslie Grace stated that "in the music industry, women are getting hold of their territory" and Lali added that "it's time for women to join".
 Finally, Becky G also expressed her excitement by saying: "we are this younger generation in music, and to be able to share the light is just incredible."

 Becky G and Grace had previously worked together on their joint single "Díganle".
 The song peaked at number 13 on the Billboard Latin Digital Song Sales chart and was certified Latin platinum by the Recording Industry Association of America certification (RIAA).
 In 2011, Mau y Ricky ("MR" back then) had opened a show for Teen Angels, Lali's former group, at the Gran Rex Theatre in Buenos Aires.